seanbreckenridge/HPI/README.md

 ]
 ```

 That info is also available as a CLI interface, which I use to grab recent events so I can populate that info into my dashboard/menu bar.
-For example, to quickly grab how much water I've drunk in the last day:
+For example, to quickly grab how much water I've drank in the last day:

 ```
 $ ./scripts/hpi_query my.food water --days 1 | jq '.[] | .glasses' | datamash sum 1